lynnfaraday/aresmush.com/_root/tutorials/code/overview.md

 ## Changing the Code

+The [Tinker](/tutorials/code/tinker) command is an easy way to do quick, one-off code tasks.
+But for anything more involved, you'll need to change the code on the server side.
 There are three main ways to edit the code, in order from least-recommended/complex to most-recommended/complex.

 * Live Edit
 * FTP Upload